Federal Employees Retirement System: Immediate and deferred retirement

-Other Retirement Options
+Other retirement options

 Employees facing either involuntary separation (for reasons other than misconduct), or voluntary separation in lieu of a "reduction in force" (similar to a layoff) can, in some cases, qualify for early retirement.
 The employee must either be age 50 with 20 years of actual creditable service, or have 25 years of actual creditable service at any age (the MRA does not apply in this case).

 Disability retirement is also a potential option for eligible federal employees with at least 18 months of service who no longer can perform their duties.
 The following conditions are required: